A Beginner’s Guide to SEO – part two

 By using the same words in your blog posts that your readers are using to find the books they want to read, you will pull them towards your site where they will find all of your lovely and beautifully written clean romance books!

-In essence, keywords enable visitors to locate your material after searching for a relevant subject.
+In essence, good keywords enable visitors to locate your material, out of an almost unlimited supply of information on the internet, after searching for a relevant subject.

 Keywords with fewer characters have a greater search volume.
 This implies that they are more difficult to rank for.
 Long-tail keywords have a lower search volume, but they are considerably more targeted.
 The benefit is that you may target the exact audience that is interested in it.
 It’s generally a good idea to mix long- and short-tail keywords together.
 Here you might like to try ‘clean romance’ alongside ‘spiritual journey of faith in finding love’ for example.